bitshares/bitshares.github.io-old/_posts/en/2015-06-08-measuring-performance.md

 <!--more-->

-When designing a system to scale it is critical to understand where the real bottlenecks are and to design around maximizing the performance of that bottleneck.
+When designing a system to scale it is critical to understand where the real bottlenecks are and to design around maximizing the performance of those bottlenecks.
 We have identified Single-Threaded processing power as the bottleneck.
 Blockchains are inherently sequential because every transaction has the potential to change the global state in a way that might invalidate the next transaction.
 This property is especially true of market transactions that interact with the global order book.